 - SMagent (optional for in-band management only)

 - SMutil (required)

-- Failover driver (RDAC or DMP)
+- RDAC

 This section contains the procedure for installing SMagent and SMutil.
-For information about how to install RDAC and DMP, see "Installing RDAC on Solaris hosts" on page 89 and "Installing DMP on Solaris hosts" on page 92.
+For information about how to install RDAC, see "Installing RDAC on Solaris hosts" on page 82.

 Before installing the host software, ensure that the following conditions are met: